English

 At Easington Church of England Primary, reading takes various forms.

-• Guided Reading – this takes place every day from 12:00-12:25 across school for KS2.
-In KS1 guided reading is taught between 09:0-09:25.
-This takes place in small groups, whilst the other children complete their Basic Skills.
+• Guided Reading – this takes place every day from 12:00-12:25 across school for KS2 or 11:00-11:30 to facilitate Ipad usage.
+In Year 1 Guided Reading takes place from 13:15-13:45 and in Year 2 Guided Reading is taught between 13:15-13:45.
 The teacher will hear individual children read and record the information on the school’s proforma.
-In KS1 and KS2, specific books will be used for Guided Reading (please see Guided Reading Policy) In EYFS, children will read their home reading book with the teacher during the morning session to ensure they are secure with this set of sounds.
+In KS1 and KS2, specific books will be used for Guided Reading (please see Guided Reading Policy), Reading Plus, or comprehension texts will utilised based on AfL.
+In EYFS, children will read their home reading book with the teacher during the morning session to ensure they are secure with this set of sounds.
 In KS2 children complete ‘whole class’ guided reading with the teacher modelling the skills needed to accurately comprehend a text.
-Whilst children complete their comprehensions, the teacher will take a small group to read individually (please see Guided Reading Policy for further details)
+Whilst children complete their comprehensions, the teacher may take a small group to read individually (please see Guided Reading Policy for further details)

-• Dream time – In order to help children develop a love for reading and to read for pleasure, dream time will take place at the end of every school day.
+• Book Club – In order to help children develop a love for reading and to read for pleasure, Book Club will take place at the beginning of the afternoon session.
 In this time, children in KS1 and KS2 will be read to from either the Guided Reading book or the Class Novel.
-This allows pupils to view this book both from a critical and analytical stand point, but also from a more informal and relaxed standpoint.
+This allows pupils to view this book both from a critical and analytical standpoint, but also from a more informal and relaxed standpoint.
 The Class Novels and Guided Reading texts will be accessible all year for children to go back to.
 If children express a particular interest in an author, genre or text type, then the upmost will be done to provide them with appropriate books to read for pleasure.

 • Each child in school will be provided with a reading book matched to their level of ability.
 These books match the phonics taught in KS1 and are a direct reflection of their ability in KS2.
 The children must read every night for a minimum of 15 minutes and a parental signature provided in the home school diary to acknowledge the reading has taken place.
 In KS2 a comprehension task must be completed, which is available on the school’s website and should be submitted via classdojo.
 The children must bring their reading books into school every week on a Thursday so that they can be changed the following Friday.
 It is important the children read and re-read their book in order to thoroughly comprehend the text.